lijon/BafangWebConfig/README.md

 # BafangWebConfig
-Cross-platform browser based configuration tool for Bafang BBSxx e-bike motors.
-It should work on any modern browser with support for Serial Web API, on Mac, Linux or Windows.
+Cross-platform browser based configuration tool for Bafang BBSxx e-bike motors, runs on Mac, Linux or Windows.
+It requires a browser with support for Web Serial API, and should work on any recent version of Chrome, Opera or Edge.

 ## Run online